Quick-start

 }

-Then sending events tracking will allows you to validate objectives in your campaign reporting.
+Then sending event tracking will allow you to validate objectives in your campaign reporting.

 // Step 6 - Send Event